pixelnest/pixelnest.github.io/docs/bulletml-for-unity/pattern-file/index.md

   link: ../

 links:
-  summary: ../table-of-contents
+  summary: ../table-of-contents/
-  previous: ../customization
+  previous: ../customization/
-  next: ../pooling
+  next: ../pooling/

+redirect_from: /work/bulletml-for-unity/pattern-file/
 ---

 For the moment, you have tried some examples (maybe some new ones you've find on the web), but you still don't know how to write your own BulletML file.